jemctoh/mha_takehome/README.md

 Unit tests to test the endpoints -- DONE

-Implement any dependency injection (?)
+Implement any dependency injection -- DONE

 Deploy to cloud